latchbio/automation-wf/README.md

 **Usage Note**:

-Automations currently are limited to only accepting workflows with the following parameters:
+Automations currently are passing fixed parameters to the automation workflow, workflows which are used with automation are required to have the following parameters:
 ```python
 parameters={
             "input_directory": LatchParameter(